-ESA meetings, open to ESA members and those interested in ecology, are among the most respected meetings of ecologists in the scientific community.
-ESA values the diversity of views, expertise, opinions, backgrounds, and experiences reflected among all attendees, and is committed to providing a safe, productive and welcoming environment for all meeting participants and ESA staff.
-ESA recognizes that there are areas of science that are controversial.
+ESA values the diversity of views, expertise, opinions, backgrounds, and experiences reflected among ESA members and the broader ecology community, and is committed to providing a safe, productive and welcoming environment for all participants of ESA meetings and events.
 ESA meetings and events can serve as an effective forum to consider and debate science-relevant viewpoints in an orderly, respectful, and fair manner.
 This Code of Conduct is important to promoting diversity and creating an inclusive, supportive, and collaborative environment for all peoples.

-- Treat all participants, attendees, ESA staff, and vendors with kindness, respect and consideration, valuing a diversity of views and opinions (including those you may not share).
+- Treat all participants with kindness, respect and consideration, valuing a diversity of views and opinions (including those you may not share).

-- Refrain from demeaning, discriminatory, or harassing behavior and speech directed toward other attendees, participants, ESA staff and suppliers/vendors.
+- Refrain from demeaning, discriminatory, or harassing behavior and speech directed toward other participants.

 - Be mindful of your surroundings and of your fellow participants.
 Alert ESA staff if you notice a dangerous situation or someone in distress.